GallagherSecurity/cc-rest-docs/training/README.md

 The API lets you read the relevant parts of visitor management configuration, list receptions, and CRUD visit items, including their visitors.

 It does not let you change visitor management configuration.
-You need to do that in the Configuration Client.
+You do that on divisions in the Configuration Client.

 It does not let you sign visitors in or out, or mark them on or off site.
+Please contact your account manager if you need these features.

 ## Setting up Command Centre to use Visitor Management via the API